louisFtrl/louisFtrl/README.md

 - 👀 I’m interested in data science
 - 🌱 I’m currently learning python and mysql
 - 💞️ I’m looking to collaborate on various project regarding data analytics
-- 📫 Reach me be mail at louis.foutrel@outlook.fr
+- 📫 Reach me by mail at louis.foutrel@outlook.fr

 <!---
 louisFtrl/louisFtrl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.